Method

 How each surah overturns through Lot a different world.

-Shuʿayb Never Weighs the Same Thing
+Shuʿayb (peace be upon him) Never Weighs the Same Thing

 How each surah makes Shuʿayb weigh a different thing.